openlawlibrary/taf/specification/taf-spec.md

 target files to the repository, marking the start of its version history.

 Updating metadata and target files in TAF is done in accordance with the TUF specification.
-However, after each update, changes are committed.
-An update does not simply mean modification of any metadata or target file, but a valid update of the TUF repository as a whole.
+However, after each update, changes are committed and each commit is expected to be a valid snapshot of the TUF repository as a whole.
 Therefore:

-- If any metadata file is updated, it needs to be signed by at least the threshold of keys.
+- If any metadata file is updated, it MUST be signed by at least the threshold of keys.
-- If the snapshot is updated and signed, the `timestamp`(which stores the hash, length, and version of the `snapshot` file) is also updated and signed.
+- If the snapshot is updated and signed, the `timestamp`(which stores the hash, length, and version of the `snapshot` file) MUST also be updated and signed.
-- If the `root` or a `targets` role is updated, `snapshot`, which stores versions of these files, is updated as well.
+- If the `root` or a `targets` role is updated, `snapshot`, which stores versions of these files, MUST be updated as well.
-- If a target file is updated, information about it in the appropriate targets metadata file (`targets` or one corresponding to a delegated role) is updated and signed too.
+- If a target file is updated, information about it in the appropriate targets metadata file (`targets` or one corresponding to a delegated role) MUST be updated and signed too.

-This all ensures that each commit of the authentication repository constitutes a valid TUF repository.
+This all ensures that the authentication repository at each commit constitutes a valid TUF repository.
-Additionally, the version numbers of metadata files in commits corresponding to subsequent commits should either remain the same or differ by one.
+Additionally, the version numbers of metadata files in subsequent commits should either remain constant or increase by one.
 In essence, this means that only one valid update of the TUF repository is permitted per commit.
 Consequently, all updates to the repository are transparent, and all previous versions remain accessible.

 Here's an example of how an initial repository might be structured in TAF, with the first set of versioned metadata files: